heymichal/journalsmarter/_posts/2022-03-30-new-moon-journaling.md

 ---
 layout: post
-title: New Moon Ceremony
+title: New Moon Journaling
 description: How To Use Journaling to Realign in the Beginning of a New Cycle.
 image: /assets/new-moon-intention-spread.jpg
 tags:
 author: Michal Korzonek
 ---

-# New Moon Ceremony: How To Use Journaling to Realign in the Beginning of a New Cycle.
+## How To Use Journaling to Realign in the Beginning of a New Cycle.

 *Tell me more about the Moon cycles.*